-You are contraindicated for this procedure if you are allergic to the medications being injected, are taking blood thinning medications, have an active infection, or you have diabetes or a heart disorder.
+You are contraindicated for this procedure if you are allergic to the medications being injected, are taking blood-thinning medications, have an active infection, diabetes or a heart disorder.

-The lumbar sympathetic block is performed under local anesthesia and sedation, in an outpatient setting.
+The lumbar sympathetic block is performed under local anesthesia and sedation in an outpatient setting.
 You will lie flat on your stomach.
-Your doctor will numb the area of your lower back to be treated.
-With the help of live X-rays, your doctor will insert a needle into your back.
+Dr. Vengurlekar will numb the area of your lower back to be treated.
+With the help of live X-rays, Dr. Vengurlekar will insert a needle into your back.
 A dye is then injected to check the correct path of the medication.
 When this is confirmed, the steroid medication and anesthetic are injected into the target site.
 The entire procedure usually takes less than 30 minutes.